Private Residence in Burr Ridge

 Although situated on a cul-de-sac with four neighboring homes designed by the same architect, the “contemporary farmhouse” style of the Private Residence in Burr Ridge, Ill., makes it unique.
 The owners of the 5,000-sq.-ft. residence voiced a desire that their new residence have a farmhouse look with a metal roof, so their architect created a unique design.

 “We wanted something unique to us,” the owner said.
-“There aren’t many metal roofs in the western suburbs of Chicago and we liked the idea of something distinctive.
+“We liked the idea of something distinctive.
 And the longevity and low maintenance aspect of metal was important, too.”